openssl/openssl/doc/designs/quic-design/quic-ackm.md

 The caller is responsible for the allocation of the structure and the structure must remain allocated until one of the callbacks is called or the ACK manager is freed.
-It is expected this structure will usually be freed (or returned to a pool) in the implementation of either callback passed by the user.
+It is expected this structure will usually be freed (or returned to a pool) in the implementation of either callback passed by the caller.

 Only exactly one of the callbacks in the structure will be called over the lifetime of a `OSSL_ACKM_TX_PKT`, and only once.